 Although he initially vowed not to pay the 20% capital gains tax when he was informed that he owed it, after the house sale had gone through, Johnson eventually did, in 2015.

-He quietly renounced his U.S. citizenship the following year.
+He quietly renounced his U.S. citizenship in 2016.

 'The Boris lesson'